Statistical Test of Distance--Duality Relation with Type Ia Supernovae and Baryon Acoustic Oscillations: Discussion

 \acknowledgments

-The research leading to these results has received funding from the European Research Council under the European Union's Seventh Framework Program (FP/2007--2013) / ERC Grant Agreement n.~279954.
-CM would like to thank Antonio~J.~Cuesta, Bruce~A.~Bassett, Jarah~Evslin, and Hendrik~Hildebrandt for their helpful comments, and to acknowledge the support from the joint research training program of CAS and CNRS.
+The research leading to these results has received funding from the European Research Council under the European Union's Seventh Framework Program (FP/2007--2013) / ERC grant Agreement No.~279954.
+C.M.\ would like to thank Antonio~J.~Cuesta, Bruce~A.~Bassett, Jarah~Evslin, and Hendrik~Hildebrandt for their helpful comments, and to acknowledge the support from the joint research training program of CAS and CNRS.
+We gratefully acknowledge the anonymous reviewers for their commentary that helped improve this paper.

-\software{CAMB\footnote{\url{http://camb.info/}} \citep{2000ApJ...538..473L, cambzenodo}, matplotlib \citep{Hunter07, matplotlib212}, statsmodels \citep{statsmodels}, NumPy, and SciPy.\footnote{\url{https://scipy.org/}}}
+\software{CAMB\footnote{\url{http://camb.info/}} \citep{2000ApJ...538..473L, cambzenodo}, matplotlib \citep{Hunter07, matplotlib222}, statsmodels \citep{statsmodels}, NumPy, and SciPy.\footnote{\url{https://scipy.org/}}}

 \twocolumngrid